cookie2/Final_Project_Programming/readme.txt

 			pip install --upgrade selenium
 			pip install --upgrade beautifulSoup4
 			pip install --upgrade webdriver_manager

+			when you have done, follow the response show on your terminal, restart it.

 2.Before you run website_scraper.py, you should know:
 	-Open this .py file by your IDE, such like Python IDLE, Visual Studio Code, Jupyter or something else.